, ,

 Like this recipe?
 Check out my new cookbook, or get all my recipes (over 500!) in a personalized weekly meal planner here!

 The beauty of this recipe is that there are dozens of ways to customize it.
-You can change the flavor, the texture, the sweetener, the color, and practically any other part of the recipe and it is almost impossible to mess up.
-I’ve included the basic vanilla coconut chia seed pudding recipe that I make above, but you can try these variations:
+You can change the flavor, the texture, the sweetener, the color, and practically any other part of the recipe.
+It’s almost impossible to mess up.

 Mix up the Flavor